Pucker up!

 Instructions

-- Put all the ingredients (cranberries, orange juice, zest, sugars, cinnamon, ginger, water, and salt) into a medium pot.
+- Put all the ingredients (cranberries, orange juice, orange zest, sugar, brown sugar, cinnamon, ginger, salt, and water) into a medium pot.
 Stir, and bring to a boil.

 - Let cool to room temperature before serving.
 Garnish with a few grates or peels of fresh orange zest.
 TIP: This can be made up to 7 days in advance and kept in the refrigerator.
 Bring to cool room temperature before serving.